The definitive guide to wholesale energy: How it works, prices and more

 Contents

-According to the latest statistics, the current wholesale electricity prices are 16.89 pence per kWh.
-Gas wholesale prices are currently 5,75 pence per kWh.
-Wholesale gas and electricity costs rose dramatically in 2022 causing the government to take action and cap small business energy bills.
-Here’s how the UK’s wholesale electricity price has changed over the past two years.
+According to the latest statistics in 2024, the current wholesale electricity prices are 6.93 pence per kWh.
+Natural gas wholesale prices are currently 2.89 pence per kWh.
+Wholesale gas and electricity prices increased in late summer and autumn 2023 which was then reflected in the increase in the cap in January 2024.

 Compare Business Electricity & Gas Tariffs